 “When Major Malcolm Wheeler-Nicholson set up his card table and chair in an eleventh-floor office of the Hathaway Building in New York that Fall of 1934, these most modest beginnings sparked off what can rightly be called the ‘comic book era.'”

 From his office on the north side of 45th Street between 5th and 6th avenues, Wheeler-Nicholson ordered a print run of 120,000 copies and arranged for distribution of his comic by S-M News Company (also known as McCalls).
 Jacquet reports the issue sold about 50%, quite good for a new magazine.
 By issue 5, NEW FUN was being printed by World Color Press in St. Louis, a longtime DC Comics printer, and by issue 12 of the now retitled MORE FUN cover-dated August, 1936, Harry Donenfeld’s Donny Press began printing the covers of the Major’s comics, the start of a growing connection between the two.
-Donny Press was probably at 480 Lexington along with Donenfeld’s other companies, a short drive or even shorter walk from Wheeler-Nicholson’s offices.
+Donenfeld’s offices were at 480 Lexington Avenue, a short drive or even shorter walk from Wheeler-Nicholson’s offices.
 Donenfeld’s Independent News Corporation took over the distribution of National Allied Publications early in 1937 as well.

 Working with the Major on the first four issues of NEW FUN, and listed as the company’s first editor was Lloyd Jacquet, making him the first DC editor, and as the above newspaper article says, he had been on staff at “The Brooklyn Eagle” before joining National Allied Publications.
 Jacquet went on to found the first comics “shop,” Funnies, Inc., packaging comics material for various publishers through at least 1949.